-Corey is a Kaurna Nurrunga man living on the Southern Fluerieu, south of Adelaide, South Australia.
+Corey is a Kaurna Nurrunga man living on the Southern Fleurieu, south of Adelaide, South Australia.

-Corey joined Red Cross in 2013 and is the Aboriginal and Torres Strait Islander National Coordinator Social Inclusion.
+Corey joined Red Cross in 2013 and is National Coordinator, Service Support in the Community Programs Directorate.

 Corey looks at the issues of homelessness, justice, social connectedness and older persons and ways to increase access and participation for our mob.

 Corey has held numerous roles working for local Aboriginal communities and across local, state and federal governments, from Native Title and heritage work to community development.

 Donna is a Ballardong woman from north-east of Perth, Western Australia.

 Donna joined Red Cross in 2006 and is currently Program Manager for the Kwinana Office in Western Australia.

 Donna has held many different roles with Red Cross over the year including, FOODcents Facilitator; Save-a-Mate Youth and Wellbeing Officer; Feel Good Families Outreach worker; Financial Counselling / Financial Literacy Workshops and teaching Aboriginal and Torres Strait Islander young people how to use computers.